1. What is TRAMO/SEATS?

 . . .

 Once the data is input, the next step is to specify a model.
+If you don't already know the model, you may want to use an automatic modeling procedure.
+The automatic modeling options in TRAMO work well.

 6. How does TRAMO/SEATS estimate trading day and moving holiday components?

-7. How does TRAMO/SEATS handle extreme values?
+7. How does TRAMO/SEATS handle outliers?

-If a point is a very large point outlier or a shift in the level of the series,
+If a point is a very large point outlier or a shift in the level of the series, the effect is estimated as a regression effect in the regARIMA model and prior-adjusted out of the series before the iterative procedures begin.

 8. How do I get more information?
 Is there training available?

-TRAMO/SEATS information and documentation can be found at the
+TRAMO/SEATS information and documentation can be found at the Bank of Spain website at the TRAMO/SEATS Download page.

-Professor Agustin Maravall teaches a limited number of courses each year.
+There are people in Europe who teach a limited number of courses each year.